chauhansumitdev/DesignPatterns/README.md

  # Design Patterns

-Design patterns are reusable solutions to common problems that arise in software design.
-They represent best practices and provide general solutions for recurring design challenges.
-There are several design patterns categorized into three main groups: creational, structural, and behavioral patterns.
-Here's a list of some well-known design patterns:
+Reusable solutions to common problems that arise in software design.

 **Creational Patterns:**
 1. **Singleton Pattern:** Ensures a class has only one instance and provides a global point of access to it.